facebook/infer/_docs/01-threadsafety.md

   });
 }
 ```
 In this example, both `prepareCache` and `run` touch `mCache`.
 But there's no possibility of a race between the two methods because both of them will run sequentially on the UI thread.
-Adding a `@ThreadConfined(UI)` annotation to these methods will stop it from warning that there is a race on `mCache`.
+Adding a `@ThreadConfined(UI)` or `@UiThread` annotation to these methods will stop it from warning that there is a race on `mCache`.
 We could also choose to add a `@ThreadConfined` annotation to `mCache` itself.

 ### `@Functional`

-Some writes may be race safe - ie. regardless of program execution order, the write will always be the same value.
-Consider the method `helloWorld()` which caches the string `"Hello World"`.
-The write to `mHelloWorld` is unprotected and Infer would normally generate a warning.
-Yet, the write is safe because (a) `concat(String a, String b)` always returns an equivalent value for equivalent parameters, and (b) this is the only write to `mHelloWorld` (THIS IS IMPORTANT!
-And make sure it's true, because Infer won't check that for you). `concat()` can be annotated with `@Functional` to suppress the warning.
+Not all races are bugs; a race can be benign.
+Consider the following:

 ```
+@Functional Boolean askNetworkIfShouldShowFeature();

-private String mHelloWorld;
+private Boolean mShouldShowFeature;

-@ThreadSafe
+@ThreadSafe boolean shouldShowFeature() {
-private String helloWorld() {
-  if (mHelloWorld == null) {
+  if (mShouldShowFeature == null) {
-    // This write is unprotected but safe. mHelloWorld = concat("Hello ", "World");
+    mShouldShowFeature = askNetworkIfShouldShowFeature();
   }
-  return mHelloWorld;
+  return mShouldShowFeature;
 }

-@Functional
-private String concat(String a, String b) {
-  return a + b
-}
 ```

+This code caches the result of an expensive network call that checks whether the current user should be shown an experimental feature.
+This code looks racy, and indeed it is: if two threads execute `shouldShowFeature()` at the same time, one may read `mShouldShowFeature` at the same time the other is writing it.

+However, this is actually a *benign* race that the programmer intentionally allows for performance reasons.
+The reason this code is safe is that the programmer knows that `askNetworkIfShouldShowFeature()` will always return the same value in the same run of the app.
+Adding synchronization would remove the race, but it acquiring/releasing locks and lock contention would potentially slow down every call to `shouldShowFeature()`.
+The benign race approach makes every call after the first fast without changing the safety of the code.

+Infer will report a race on this code by default, but adding the `@Functional annotation to askNetworkIfShouldShowFeature()` informs Infer that the function is always expected to return the same value.
+This assumption allows Infer to understand that this particular code is safe, though it will still (correctly) warn if `mShouldShowFeature` is read/written elsewhere.

-Be sure not to use the `@Functional` pattern for *singleton instantiation*, as it's possible the “singleton” can be constructed more than once.
+Be sure not to use the `@Functional` pattern for *singleton instantiation*, as it's possible the "singleton" can be constructed more than once.

 ```
 public class MySingleton {